 - The Retailer is a theme with many great extras, it comes with visual composer which is the most popular page builder plugin and it is free with this theme saving you some extra cash.
 It also has great mobile and desktop responsiveness, and the support is second to none.
 It is a great theme for setting up online products with variables like different shirt sizes for example or even digital downloads.
 The built-in payment methods are PayPal, credit/debit card, check and cash on delivery but you are not limited to only these and you can manage your store performance, track orders and stock with the built-in reports system.

 WordPress support is everywhere.

-It took an estimated 112 person-years to build it based off of almost half a million lines of code, and the support is still continuously growing.
+It took an estimated 112 person-years to build it based on almost half a million lines of code, and the support is still continuously growing.

 If you are in need of support for some troubleshooting or just some advice on how to go about something there are plenty of options around for you to choose from.

 The first option would be to visit the wordpress.org support page where they have different pages and forums with plenty of community and professional support.

 There are also dedicated forums for reporting bugs and queries on particular plugins and themes.

 A great option is to seek help from WordPress blogs like ours, get in touch on our phone number in our header and see what we can do to help you.
 We offer training services and bits of handy advice.